Thermidor

 Thermidor (/fr/) was the eleventh month in the French Republican calendar.
 The month was named after the French word thermal, derived from the Greek word thermos 'heat'.

 Thermidor was the second month of the summer quarter (mois d'été).
 It started on 19 or 20 July.
 It ended on 17 or 18 August.
 It follows Messidor and precedes Fructidor.
 During Year 2, it was sometimes called Fervidor.

-Because of the Thermidorian Reaction—9 Thermidor Year II—the overthrow of revolutionary radical Maximilien Robespierre and his followers in that month, the word "Thermidor" has come to mean a retreat from more radical goals and strategies during a revolution, especially when caused by a replacement of leading personalities.
+Because of the Thermidorian Reaction—9 Thermidor Year II—the overthrow of revolutionary radical Maximilien Robespierre and his followers in that month, the word "Thermidor" has come to signify a retreat from more radical goals and strategies during a revolution, especially when caused by a replacement of leading personalities.